All-Hands-AI/agentic-code-search-oss/README.md

 - **Repository:** `https://github.com/All-Hands-AI/agentic-code-search-oss`
 - **Slack:** `#agentic-code-search-oss` (All-Hands-AI workspace)

+## 0. Running the agent

+Clone a repo and provide its path to the agent in (agent/minimal_agent.py) along with the task (find relevant code for 'X').

 ## 1. Problem Statement

 LLM-based coding agents are bottlenecked by context retrieval.
 They are often slow and inefficient at finding the correct files and code snippets to edit in a large repository.
 This project builds a small, fast, specialized agent to solve the **code localization** problem.